NangoHQ/nango/docs/docs/contribute-api.md

         response_type: code
     token_params: # Additional parameters to pass along in the token request
         mycoolparam: value
-    refresh_url: https://api.example.com/oauth/refresh # The URL to use for refreshing the access token, if different from token_url
+    refresh_url: https://api.example.com/oauth/refresh # The URL to use for refreshing the access token (only if different from token_url)
     scope_separator: ',' # String to use to separate scopes.
 Defaults to ' ' (1 space) if not provided

     # Metadata capture